blairck/chess_notation/README.md

 ### Description ###
-This is a console-based game to quiz user on chess notation.
+This is a console-based game to quiz players on chess notation.
 This project is also meant to be an exercise in applying best practices of software development such as: test driven development, static analyzer for style, PEP-8 standard, unit tests, and measure code coverage.

-Project Status: Maintenance
+Project Status: Version 1.0.0 is available.
+This project is now in maintenance.

 ### Features ###
 * Timed trials of identifying squares on a chess board